ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/custom-element-conversion.md

 	.add( dispatcher => dispatcher.on( 'insert:infoBox', dataDowncastConverter ) );
 ```

-Due to the fact that the info box's view structure is more complex than its model structure we need to take care of one additional aspect to make the converters work &mdash; position mapping.
+Due to the fact that the info box's view structure is more complex than its model structure, you need to take care of one additional aspect to make the converters work &mdash; position mapping.

 ### The model to view position mapping

 The downcast converters shown in the previous section will not yet work correctly.
-This is how a given model would look after being downcasted:
+This is how a given model would look like, after being downcasted:

 ```
 <infoBox infoBoxType="Info">    ->    <div class="info-box info-box-info">
     <paragraph>                 ->        <p>
         Foobar                  ->            Foobar
     </paragraph>                ->        </p>
                                           <div class="info-box-title">Info</div>
                                           <div class="info-box-content"></div>
 </infoBox>                      ->    </div>
 ```

-As you can see, this is not a correct view structure.
+This is not a correct view structure.
 The content of the model's `<infoBox>` element ended up directly inside the outer `<div>`.
-We expect the `<infoBox>`'s content to be inside the `<div class="info-box-content">`.
+The `<infoBox>`'s content should be inside the `<div class="info-box-content">`.

-We defined downcast conversion for `<infoBox>` itself, but we need to specify where its content should land in its view structure.
-By default, it is converted as direct children of `<div class="info-box">` (as you can see in the above snippet) but it should go into the `<div class="info-box-content">`.
-To achieve this, we need to register a callback for the {@link module:engine/conversion/mapper~Mapper#event:modelToViewPosition `Mapper#modelToViewPosition`} event, so positions inside the model `<infoBox>` element would map to positions inside the `<div class="info-box-content">` view element.
+You defined downcast conversion for `<infoBox>` itself, but you need to specify where its content should land in its view structure.
+By default, it is converted as direct children of `<div class="info-box">` (as shown in the above snippet) but it should go into `<div class="info-box-content">`.
+To achieve this, you need to register a callback for the {@link module:engine/conversion/mapper~Mapper#event:modelToViewPosition `Mapper#modelToViewPosition`} event, so positions inside the model `<infoBox>` element would map to positions inside the `<div class="info-box-content">` view element.

 ```
 <infoBox infoBoxType="Info">    ->    <div class="info-box info-box-info">